didclab/CClient/getting-started.md

 method requires a OneDataShare authentication token which must be obtained from the [OneDataShare website](https://www.onedatashare.org/).

-All classes and structs defined by the SDK are located in the `One_data_share` namespace.
+All classes and structs defined by the SDK are located in the `Onedatashare` namespace.

 For installation and CMake integration instructions, see the [GitHub repository](https://github.com/didclab/CClient).